Dorney Court

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-During these times, visitors can enjoy guided tours of the house, access to the gardens, and the ancient Norman church of St James the Less.
+During these times, visitors can enjoy guided tours of the house, access to the gardens, and exploration of the surrounding parkland.
+Tickets can be purchased on the day at the front of the house, and there is no need for advance booking.

 Additional Information